 So you’ve decided to make a YouTube video for your business, maybe even promote a channel.
 That’s amazing!
 You’ve put the time and effort into creating your video.
 The only problem is, over 500 hours of video is uploaded to YouTube a minute.
 So, how can you stand out in a sea of content and grab audiences’ attention?
 With every YouTube content creator’s secret advantage: a great YouTube intro.

 YouTube video intros are everywhere.
 You’ve probably seen them without giving them a second thought or understanding what their purpose was.
 That’s okay.
 We’re here to fill you in.
 First, we’ll start off by explaining what a YouTube intro is.

 Would you willingly sit down to watch a movie that’s halfway through?
 Likely not—without seeing the beginning, you have no foundation for what you’re currently watching and no expectations for where the plot is going.
 The whole experience feels like a waste of time.

-YouTube videos, sometimes called a trailer, are no different.
-Even if the video content is great, without the proper setup, your audience isn’t likely to hang around due to the reasons listed above.
+YouTube videos are no different.
+Even if the video content is great, without the proper setup, your audience isn’t likely to hang around.
 And many YouTubers are making this common mistake, effectively alienating their audience with their first impression instead of winning them over.